We have plenty of incentives to make being a partner family exciting and worth while for everyone involved if you choose to take us

 her back at your house during the majority of her pregnancy which lasts around 9 weeks.
 When she is close to her due date she will

 then come to stay with me.
+This is not open for discussion in any way.

 I will have the puppies here, I will raise them and I will place them in their new homes.
 This is not in any way negotiable.
 When puppies are